-Store brought bone broth for dogs is convenient, but why buy when you can make at home?
+Store brought bone broth for dogs is convenient, but why buy when you can make it at home?
 It is easy to make, cheaper and nutritious and your pet will thank you for it.
-Here are some super simple recipes of bone broth for dogs and cats that yields about 5 cups of bone broth:
+Here is a super simple bone broth recipe for dogs and cats that yields about 5 cups of bone broth:

 - 1 lbs chicken bones (feet, neck, back bones give a gelled broth).
 Try to use organic, grass fed chicken.

-- Leftover organic vegetables- apples, carrots, lettuce, broccoli etc (optional)
+- Leftover organic vegetables, like apples, carrots, lettuce, broccoli etc. (optional)